keweili/cmder/README.md

 Cmder is a **software package** created out of pure frustration over absence of usable console emulator on Windows.
 It is based on [ConEmu](https://conemu.github.io/) with *major* config overhaul, comes with a Monokai color scheme, amazing [clink](https://github.com/mridgers/clink) (further enhanced by [clink-completions](https://github.com/vladimir-kotikov/clink-completions)) and a custom prompt layout.

+In this version, the leading symbol has been changed from lambda to $.

 ![Cmder Screenshot](http://i.imgur.com/g1nNf0I.png)

 ## Why use it